amaterasusan/meteorShoppingCart/README.md

  If you Login with username=admin -
  you can see only shopping cart with the ability to set the price of products

- If another user Login  -
- you can see Products List abd Shopping Cart if can click the button [Check Price], request will come to the admin, When the admin set the price - button [Add to Cart] and Price will appear
+ If you Login with another username  - you can see Products List abd Shopping Cart if can click the button [Check Price], request will come to the admin, When the admin set the price - button [Add to Cart] and Price will appear